 |

-Take a 5 - 6" section of metal coat hanger wire, bend one end at a 90
+Take a 5-6" section of common metal coat hanger wire, bend one end at a 90

 degree angle with the short leg being about 1/4" long.
 Insert it in